Diamond Head Classic

-The Diamond Head Classic is a three-day invitational college basketball tournament held at the Stan Sheriff Center in Honolulu, Hawaii on the campus of the University of Hawaii-Manoa.
+The Diamond Head Classic is a three-day invitational college basketball tournament held at the Bankoh Arena at the Stan Sheriff Center in Honolulu, Hawaii on the campus of the University of Hawaiʻi at Mānoa.
 Each team plays three games, winners facing winners and losers facing losers.
 The Big West Conference serves as the host.
 The tournament is ESPN-owned and operated.

-The inaugural tournament was won by USC.
-The most recent champions are the Hawai'i Rainbow Warriors.
+The inaugural tournament was won by USC in 2009.
+The most recent champions are the Nebraska Cornhuskers.

+The 2025 edition will not be played and the future of the tournament is unclear.